D1ang/Portfolio/README.md

 ## Testing

-This system was tested across multiple screen sizes on Chrome, Brave & Safari To ensure compatibility and responsiveness it is also tested on an android based mobile device (OnePlus5) The system has been field-tested by friends, colleagues and family.
+This system was tested across multiple screen sizes on Chrome, Brave & Safari To ensure compatibility and responsiveness it is also tested on an android based mobile device (Android device) The system has been field-tested by friends, colleagues and family.
 Some basic unit testing has been done with Travis and own written testcodes on the home app.
 Unit testing does not go as deep as the field tests, but does show that the bare basic functions are working correctly.